 We assign campers to cabins by age.
 When assigning groups, we place a requested older camper with younger campers rather than a requested younger camper with older campers.
 Requests spanning more than 3 years in camper age separation require approval from a Camp Director.

 Camp Store Money: Every Junior Camper has an opportunity to visit the Trading Post (snack shop) twice a day.
 In addition, every camper will have the opportunity to visit the General Store to shop for FC gear at least once during the week.
 Campers make all purchases using their prepaid camp store account (cash is not allowed at camp).
-You may fund this account prior to camp, or during the camp week, via your online camp account.
+You may fund this account prior to camp via your online camp account.
+We will NOT take camp store deposits during check-in.
 Unused spending money will be refunded on the last day of camp.
 An average camp store account is $40 to $60.

 What to Bring: For a complete, printable packing list, click here.
 Included in the Frontier Camp Code of Conduct is a dress code for a camper’s time at camp.
 These dress code policies help Frontier Camp create the best camping experience for everyone.
 Frontier Camp reserves the right to use discretion to ensure all campers are modestly dressed.
 Campers who are immodestly dressed at camp will be asked to change, so please keep the camp dress code in mind when packing clothes to bring to camp.
 Finally, before packing for camp, please view our packing tips to help keep camp and your home safe from unwanted pests.